Junior Order of United American Mechanics: Tiffin, Ohio

 The idea of a National Orphans’ Home was first proposed in 1891 by Brother Charles Lawrence of Ohio.
 The concept gained traction and was adopted as one of the Order’s core objectives.
 A committee led by Brother J. H. Zimmerman of Plain City, Ohio—later dubbed the "Father of the Orphans’ Home"—oversaw the site selection and planning.
 The home officially opened in 1896 in Tiffin, Ohio, and received its first residents in August of that year.

 The facility featured dormitories (referred to as cottages), a school, farmland, and vocational training buildings.
 It operated on a partially self-sustaining agricultural model and was supported by member contributions rather than state aid.
 At its height, the Tiffin home housed dozens of children from states across the country, providing them with formal education, Christian instruction, and work skills.

 Despite financial hardship and organizational conflict in the early 1900s, the trustees managed to keep the home open to all eligible children without interruption.
 At one point, it had a net valuation of over $66,000 and served as a symbol of the Order’s mission of fraternity and care.

+The home was shut down in the 1940s but its alumni—colloquially known as "Home Kids"—still have a homecoming reunion over Labor Day weekend in September.